dotnet/core/release-notes/6.0/linux-packages.md

 - [Open SSL](https://www.openssl.org/)
 - [zlib compression library](https://www.zlib.net/)

+You do not need to install ICU if you [enable globalization invariant mode](https://github.com/dotnet/runtime/blob/main/docs/design/features/globalization-invariant-mode.md#enabling-the-invariant-mode).

 If your app relies on `https` endpoints, you'll also need to install `ca-certificates`.

 ## Alpine 3.13